Hub Services Buyer's Guide 2026: Complete Vendor Evaluation Framework

 Choosing a vendor that’s the wrong size for your program.
 At a Tier 1 full-stack hub (EVERSANA, Cencora/Lash Group, Optum), a $3M program may not command senior leadership attention.
 At a Tier 3 emerging vendor, a $10M program may exceed operational capacity.
 Match program scale to vendor sweet spot.

 Ignoring the M&A environment.
 The hub services market is in active consolidation.
-PE firms are building platforms (Kohlberg/ConnectiveRx, Frazier/CareTria, WCAS/AssistRx), and Cencora has signaled potential hub divestiture.
+PE firms are building platforms around ConnectiveRx, CareTria, AssistRx, Valeris, and CareMetx, while distributor-owned and PBM-adjacent operators keep reshaping their access-service footprints.
 Build contractual protections for change-of-control events.
 See hub services market analysis for consolidation landscape.

 Frequently Asked Questions

 How long does it take to implement a hub program?
-Typical implementations run 5-7 months from contract execution to go-live.
-Complex programs with custom technology builds or multiple service lines can take 8-10 months.
-Validate on-time delivery through reference checks.
+Typical implementations are multi-month efforts from contract execution to go-live, and complex programs with custom technology builds or multiple service lines take longer.
+Validate on-time delivery through reference checks and require a milestone plan with named dependencies.

 Can we switch hub vendors after launch?
-Possible but costly and disruptive — transitions take 6-9 months with parallel operations required during cutover.
-The industry’s high retention rates (98% at ConnectiveRx) reflect switching difficulty.
+Possible but costly and disruptive — transitions require parallel operations, data migration, contact-channel continuity, and payer/pharmacy retraining during cutover.
 Best protection is selecting the right vendor upfront with strong contractual terms including data portability, change-of-control provisions, and performance guarantees.

 Should we choose a vendor with its own specialty pharmacy?
-An integrated hub-plus-SP model (such as EVERSANA’s) can reduce handoff delays and improve data continuity.
+An integrated hub-plus-SP model can reduce handoff delays and improve data continuity.
 However, it can limit distribution flexibility and concentrate risk.
-Evaluate whether the vendor’s SP has the therapeutic expertise and payer contracts your product requires.
-See ConnectiveRx vs EVERSANA comparison for detailed analysis of this tradeoff.
+Evaluate whether the vendor’s SP has the therapeutic expertise, payer contracts, LDD access, data-sharing model, and conflict controls your product requires.

 What KPIs should we track from day one?
 Five core metrics: time from enrollment to first fill, PA first-pass approval rate, PA turnaround time, call center first-call resolution rate, and copay utilization rate.
 Add adherence and persistence metrics after 90+ days of patient data.